davidklaing/davidklaing.github.io/pages/retrospective-2020.md

 * **Housel, [The Psychology of Money](https://www.goodreads.com/book/show/41881472-the-psychology-of-money) (2020)**.
 Probably the wisest book about money I've read, but you could probably get just as much out of the [blog post](https://www.collaborativefund.com/blog/the-psychology-of-money/) that spawned it.
 * **Huston, [Teaching What You Don’t Know](https://www.goodreads.com/book/show/7300305-teaching-what-you-don-t-know) (2009)**.
 Recommended for teachers, especially those who teach on the side or in post-secondary institutions.
 * **Jacobs, [The Pleasures of Reading in an Age of Distraction](https://www.goodreads.com/book/show/12266844-the-pleasures-of-reading-in-an-age-of-distraction) (2011)**.
 The second half dragged on quite a bit, but I'd recommend the first half to anyone who feels dissatisfied with their reading habits.
 * **Lang, [Small Teaching](https://www.goodreads.com/book/show/26517530-small-teaching) (2016)**.
-Another one that could be easily summarized, but still a great reader for anyone interested in teaching.
+Another one that could be easily summarized, but still a great read for anyone interested in teaching.
 * **McMurtry, [Dead Man’s Walk](https://www.goodreads.com/book/show/54804.Dead_Man_s_Walk) (2000)**.
 The first prequel to Lonesome Dove, my favorite read from 2019.
 I liked it a lot, but not as much as Lonesome Dove.
 * **Meadows, [Thinking In Systems](https://www.goodreads.com/book/show/3828902-thinking-in-systems) (2008)**.
 I liked it, but I felt like I got the point pretty quickly.
 * **Millhauser, [Martin Dressler](https://www.goodreads.com/book/show/146219.Martin_Dressler) (1996)**.
 I read this for the first time when I was fifteen.
-I don't think it's a *great* book, but for some reason I think about it all the time.
+I don't think it's a great book, but for some reason I think about it all the time, hence the reread.

 ### Mixed feelings

 * **Adler & Van Doren, [How to Read a Book](https://www.goodreads.com/book/show/567610.How_to_Read_a_Book) (1972)**.
 Some good suggestions, but I find the general spirit of this book to be a bit depressing.
 It seems to want to turn reading, which I find inherently pleasurable, into homework.
 * **Butler, [Wild Seed](https://www.goodreads.com/book/show/52318.Wild_Seed) (1980)**.
 I picked this one up because Orson Scott Card raves about it in [How to Write Science Fiction & Fantasy](https://www.goodreads.com/book/show/31363.How_to_Write_Science_Fiction_Fantasy).
-I enjoyed most of it, but the ending felt like a bit of a shrug on the Butler's part, so I felt let down.
+I enjoyed most of it, but the ending felt like a bit of a shrug on Butler's part, so I was let down.
 * **Murakami, [Sputnik Sweetheart](https://www.goodreads.com/book/show/9557.Sputnik_Sweetheart) (1999)**.
 This book contains one of the spookiest scenes I've ever read, and it still gives me goosebumps when I think about it.
-I wish the rest of the book had been as thrilling, but for the most part I was frustrated and bored.
+I wish the rest of the book had been as thrilling, but for the most part I found it frustrating and boring.

 ## Articles I loved

-* **Young, [Weekly/Daily To-Do Lists](scotthyoung.com/blog/2008/04/08/how-to-finish-your-work-one-bite-at-a-time/) (2008)**.
+* **Young, [Weekly/Daily To-Do Lists](https://scotthyoung.com/blog/2008/04/08/how-to-finish-your-work-one-bite-at-a-time/) (2008)**.
 This simple idea changed how I think about work and leisure.
 It was especially useful during a year of working from home.
 * **Nguyen, [The Arts of Action](https://philpapers.org/archive/NGUTAO-8.pdf) (2020)**.
 This paper enriched my life by opening my eyes to the observation that activities (say, rock climbing, or chess, or cooking) have aesthetic qualities, just like art.
 * **Chin, [The Mental Model Fallacy](https://commoncog.com/blog/the-mental-model-fallacy/) (2018)**.
 This post made me rethink one of my core assumptions about learning.
 * **[@ssica3003](https://twitter.com/ssica3003), [Tips for a longer life](http://theoryengine.org/life/tips-for-a-longer-life/) (2020)**.
 This post drove home for me the importance of regularly seeking novelty.